KornnerStudios/KSoft.Phoenix/PhxGui/ReadMe.txt

 ### Known Issues
 - Some errors don't present much details right now.
 For example, problems reading the .ERADEF while trying to build a new .ERA will just give a basic message saying that the build process failed.
 This should be addressed in future releases
+- The "Halo Wars Alpha 093106 Feb 21 2009" build requires the "Skip Verification" flag to be checked.
+It was released using old tools that didn't properly update hashes used in the ERA, and all the ERAs are already decrypted.

 ## PhxTool